prosoftware2024/prosoftware2024/README.md

-# CodeRoot Africa  👨‍💻
+# Pro Software  👨‍💻

 ## 👨‍🎓 About Me
-> Co-founder of **CodeRoot Africa** – a visionary dev group building meaningful software for Africa's future.
+> Co-founder of **Pro Software** – a visionary dev group building meaningful software for Africa's future.

 Currently focused on building **Visit Ethiopia** – a tourism app built with Flutter and Firebase, exploring AI features, offline-first design, and Firebase Cloud Messaging.